 Protecting cruise liner passengers should be the top priority of all cruise lines.
 Unfortunately, recent cases show this is not always the case.
 By advocating for passengers, we are one step closer to a more just system.

-The act intended to solve many of the underlying issues.
+The Act intended to solve many problems.
 We still have far more work ahead of us.
 Our lead attorney, Michael Ehline, tirelessly pursues better regulation.
-He lobbied in Washington for consumer friendly revisions to existing laws and statutes.
+He lobbied in Washington for consumer-friendly revisions to existing laws and statutes.
 Each one of these raises their issues.
 We here at Ehline Law have a chance to make a difference.
 Our team is at the ready for the consumer.

 Removing Cruise Ship Company Loopholes

 Some of the major concerns include the fact that medical staff must follow protocols after all medical cases, and not just sexual assault.
 A “man overboard” warning system needs to go on all cruise ships.
 Regulations allow a “foreign vessel loophole” for other nations’ vessels to skirt our laws.
 Acoustic sounding devices are a deterrent against terrorism that should be on all new ships.

 Thus, the Coast Guard has a responsibility in certifying Victim’s Advocates for cruise lines.
 This certification ensures that victims get informed of their rights.
 Their testimony should also be confidential and allow them to contact law enforcement rather than leaving it in the hands of the cruise line.
 These are all parts of the picture.

 - The vast majority of Americans blame the cruise industry itself for many of these issues.

 We understand this issue personally.
 However, the above concerns are ongoing.
 It remains unfair that foreign companies worth billions use a loophole to flag a ship to skirt regulations.